Delicious moments are better shared!

 Should I cook the arroz con leche with powdered cinnamon or cinnamon sticks?

-This recipe calls for organic Ceylon cinnamon, and I am hesitant to use cinnamon sticks because there are brands who advertise natural cinnamon sticks when they’re genuinely a different plant that is much cheaper.
+This recipe calls for organic ceylon cinnamon, and I am hesitant to use cinnamon sticks because there are brands who advertise natural cinnamon sticks when they’re genuinely a different plant that is much cheaper.

 Rice (Arroz)